Welcome to Lesson 3 of the self-guided onboarding program!

 - Terminate employees instead of deleting them.

-Homework: Before beginning the next tour please complete the following:
+Homework: Before beginning the next lesson please complete the following: